 There are many actions that the CFPB can take to help private student loan borrowers, including mandatory school certification of private student loans and mandated loss mitigation or other relief for financially distressed borrowers.
 It is an opportunity to ban mandatory arbitration clauses, stop hidden fees, and set real underwriting standards.
 These are some of the key issues we documented in our 2008 report on private student loans.
 We also urge the CFPB and other federal agencies to rewrite the rules so that lenders affiliated with rip-off schools must provide relief to borrowers.

 We will write more in future posts as we develop a private student loan agenda focused on low-income borrowers.
-Please let us know what you think.
 Bankruptcy reform is also critical, but it is unclear how this will fare in Congress.
 Stay tuned!